 There are so many ways to communicate these days it just boggles the mind.

-What was once limited to postal mail and (land line) telephone calls has blossomed to include instant messages and chat, store-and-forward audio and video messages (you record and send; the recipient listens or views at their convenience), text messages, video call services like Skype and others, as well as group conversations using tools like Google Hangouts.
-Not to mention mobile apps that mimic walkie-talkies in addition to good old mobile phone calls and text messaging, and much more.
+What was once limited to postal mail and (landline) telephone calls has blossomed to include instant messages and chat, store-and-forward audio and video messages, text messages, video call services, Zoom and its competitors, and more.

 I keep coming back to email.